onemanbuilds/DiscordScraper/README.md

 # Legal
- Discord selfbots are against Discord's ToS.
+ Discord selfbots are against Discord's ToS.<br/>
  The software designed to perform website security testing.<br/>
  The author is not responsible for any illegal use of these programs.<br/>
  I am not accountable for anything you get into.<br/>